 may not enter in that age group they are judging.

 Fees collected from submissions will be used to award cash prizes in addition to publishing, printing and mailing prizes.

 It will also cover additional costs to run this contest.

-All scale levels include being published in the poetry book A Year Of Poetry Tea Time: Winter.
+All scale levels include being published in the poetry book A Year Of Poetry Tea Time: Spring.

-The Grand Prize winner, top 3 poets in each age group, PLUS 7 Authors Picks, will be published
+The Grand Prize winner, top 3 poets in each age group, PLUS 7 Author's Picks (or more), will be published